Scale length (string instruments): Grand piano

 Smaller grand pianos vary in naming.
 The larger models, about 6 ft or more in scale length, may have the full grand piano action, and are used in smaller concert spaces.
 Others are intended for larger homes, and may have a simplified action lacking the repeat lever that is only useful for advanced players.

-Baby grand pianos are the smallest, intended for homes, restaurants and similar applications where the grand style of piano is desired even at the expense of the longer scale and better sound that an upright format would permit in the available space.
+Baby grand pianos are smaller, intended for homes, restaurants and similar applications where the grand style of piano is desired even at the expense of the longer scale and better sound that an upright piano would permit in the available space.